 Thanks to today’s technology, it’s easier than ever to open an online store, whether under your own website domain or through an existing online marketplace.
-We’ll cover options and the steps needed to open a profitable online store.
+We’ll cover the options and the steps needed for starting an online store that’s profitable.

 7 Best Practices for Starting an Online Store

-For an online store to be successful, there are critical elements in the creation process you shouldn’t skimp on.
+For an online store to be successful, there are critical elements in the creation process you shouldn’t neglect.